sidtronics/sync-yt/README.md

 This can be useful to find replacement video and switch it with unavailable one on upstream playlist.

 + Two different playlist can share same `name` attribute to sync both playlists in single folder.

++ You can skip installation of ffmpeg but it is highly recommended especially if you are using `convert_to_audio` option.